 Automatic Call Distributor

 An ACD phone switchboard system is slightly more advanced than IVR.
-The technology is also used to process incoming calls, but is usually adopted by larger companies who are responsible for dealing with thousands of calls each day.
+The technology is also used to process incoming calls but is usually adopted by larger companies who are responsible for dealing with thousands of calls each day.

 An ACD system automatically directs calls to the most suitable employee be applying predefined business rules, as well as integration with a customer management system (CRM), to identify the caller.

 Dialing switchboard technology is used by businesses which makes a lot of outbound telephone calls.
 Commonly used in telesales, this type of system will process a correspondent list which has been uploaded to the system.
-Using the list of numbers, the system will then identify when an operator is free and then automatically dial numbers using predictive dialing features.
+Using the list of numbers, the system will then identify when an operator is free and then automatically dial numbers using predictive dialling features.

 These main three uses of a telephone switchboard (call screening) system are a world away from the switchboard systems in early telephone networks.
 In the next section we will explore the history of phone switchboards and how they have evolved to the modern systems that we rely on today.